CloudLabsAI-Azure/hack-in-a-day-challenges/lab-2/overview-c1.md

 - **Challenge 02: Deploy Azure OpenAI Service**
 Provision an Azure OpenAI resource and ensure access to the gpt-35-turbo model for generative data summarization.

+- **Challenge 03: Create Azure AI Search Resource and Import Manufacturing Data:**
+In this challenge, you’ll create an **Azure AI Search** service and import your manufacturing dataset into an index.

-- **Challenge 03: Analyze Data Using GenAI Prompts**
+- **Challenge 04: Analyze Data Using GenAI Prompts**
 Use the Azure OpenAI playground or a notebook to prompt the model for key insights and pattern detection from the dataset.

-- **Challenge 04: Build a Summary Report and Dashboard**
-Transform GenAI outputs into visual summaries using Excel or Power BI to display trends and root-cause findings.

 - **Challenge 05: Add a Chat-Style Interface for Insights**
 Create a simple chat UI (Streamlit / web form) to interact with your data and ask questions such as “Which machine had the most downtime this week?”